alanmitchell/bmon/docs/source/integrating-with-siemens-systems.rst

 Create a Trend Collection Report

 Save this report.
-And run a test report by selecting “Definition -> Run Report”.
+And run a test report by selecting ï¿½Definition -> Run Reportï¿½.

 Build CSV Trend Report
 ----------------------

 Once the system has been configured to obtain data from the field panel using the Trend Collection Report, the data can be summarized and saved as a CSV Trend Report.
-Create a Trend Interval Report by going to “Definition -> New” and then choosing “Trend Interval Report” from the drop-down menu.
+Create a Trend Interval Report by going to ï¿½Definition -> Newï¿½ and then choosing ï¿½Trend Interval Reportï¿½ from the drop-down menu.